15 Generalized linear mixed models

 The residuals of the model look fairly normal (top left panel of Figure 15.1 with slightly wider tails.
 The random intercepts for the farms look perfectly normal as they should.
 The plot of the residuals vs. fitted values (bottom left panel) shows a slight increase in the residuals with increasing fitted values.
 Positive correlations between the residuals and the fitted values are common in mixed models due to the shrinkage effect (chapter 13).
 Due to the same reason the fitted proportions slightly overestimate the observed proportions when these are large, but underestimate them when small (bottom right panel).
 What is looking like a lack of fit here can be seen as preventing an overestimation of the among farm variance based on the assumption that the farms in the data are a random sample of farms belonging to the same population.

 The mean of the random effects is close to zero as it should.
 We check that because sometimes the glmer function fails to correctly separate the farm-specific intercepts from the overall intercept.
 A non-zero mean of random effects does not mean a lack of fit, but a failure of the model fitting algorithm.
-In such a case, we recommend using a different fitting algorithm, e.g. brm (see below) or stan_glmer from the rstanarm package.
+In such a case, we recommend using a different fitting algorithm, e.g. stan_glmer from the rstanarm package or brm from the brms package (see below).

 A slight overdispersion (approximated dispersion parameter >1) seems to be present, but nothing to worry about.